 However, given that many building owners are not tech savvy, Scan-to-BIM is currently most often requested by the architect, on behalf of the client, before detailed design, when preparing documentation ready to go out to tender.
 This is where newer technology, such as the NavVis system, offers an advantage.
 The data captured by the NavVis M6 can be uploaded to BIM software but it is also made available as an interactive browser-based 3D “walkthrough” that the client can easily use.

 Mark Hanna made this point when I spoke to him, telling me that publishing building data in the browser-based NavVis IndoorViewer is a popular deliverable when there are many stakeholders involved who may not have BIM expertise.

-The construction market tends to operate at low margins, so greater accuracy and transparency at an early stage helps contractors reduce their risk and therefore put forward more realistic bids.
+The construction industry tends to operate at low margins.
+Greater accuracy and transparency at an early stage helps contractors reduce their risk and therefore put forward more realistic bids.
 For example, a detailed BIM model can help them precisely calculate material volumes and areas, and plan how much material they can store on site and the human hours needed to complete work.
 A BIM model also potentially increases the time available for tendering contractors to ask questions and understand the project risks.

 According to Hanna, a BIM model PrecisionPoint created for one client saved hundreds of thousands of dollars in change orders by revealing that structural steel in the existing as-built drawings was out by several feet in some locations.